 Symposia proposals are particularly encouraged as they provide conference attendees a coherent, focused session of either a series of authored papers explicitly linked to a common theme, or a group of panelists engaged in a formal interactive discussion around particular issues or questions.

 The OSCM division also encourages submissions from PhD students.
 Papers with a PhD student as the first or sole author should be clearly identified at the time of submission.
 We also encourage papers that are earlier in development that would benefit from collegial discussion and constructive feedback.

-- Best Student Paper Award: An accepted paper lead-authored by a doctoral student will be recognized with the Best Student Paper Award.
+• Best Student Paper Award: An accepted paper lead-authored by a doctoral student will be recognized.
 To be considered, the paper must be identified as a “student authored” paper at the time of submission.

-All submissions must be made through the AOM submission system website.
-The submission system is targeted to open in early December, 2020.
-The submission deadline is Tuesday, January 12, 2021 at 5:00 PM ET (NY Time) (but earlier submissions are encouraged).
-Please carefully review all submission guidelines and formatting instructions before submitting.
-If any of the guidelines or formatting instructions are not met, the submission cannot be reviewed.
-Please note that there is limited space on the scholarly program; therefore, not all submissions will be accepted.
+All submissions must be made through the AOM Submission Center system website.
+The submission system is targeted to open in early December, 2021.
+The submission deadline is Tuesday, 11 January 2022 at 17:00 (5pm) ET (NY Time) (but earlier submissions are encouraged).
+Please carefully review the submission guidelines and formatting instructions before submitting.
+If any of the guidelines or formatting instructions are not met, the submis-sion cannot be reviewed.
+Please note that there is limited space on the scholarly program; therefore, not all sub-missions will be accepted.
 All submissions will nevertheless make an important contribution to the OSCM division, as the number of submissions impacts future allocation of time on the program.
-If your paper is accepted, you are committing to attend the virtual scholarly program, held July 30th (Friday) through August 3rd (Tuesday), 2021.
+If your paper is accepted, you are committing to attend the scholarly program, held August 5th (Friday) through August 9th (Friday).